Yu Leo Lei, D.D.S., Ph.D.

 Dr. Lei is an immunologist-pathologist.
 He is an Assistant Professor of Dentistry, Department of Periodontics and Oral Medicine, School of Dentistry, and Assistant Professor of Otolaryngology-Head and Neck Surgery, School of Medicine.
 He is a faculty member of the Translational Oncology Program, U-M Comprehensive Cancer Center.
 He is certified by the American Board of Oral and Maxillofacial Pathology (ABOMP), and serves on the editorial board of the official journal of ABOMP, Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology.
 He is a recipient of the Leon Barnes award from the United States and Canadian Academy of Pathology.
 After receiving his PhD degree at the Lineberger Comprehensive Cancer Center, UNC-Chapel Hill, and residency training at the University of Pittsburgh Medical Center, he completed his Head and Neck Oncology research training at the University of Pittsburgh Cancer Institute.

-Core techniques: Head and Neck Cancer in vivo modeling, protein biochemistry, molecular cloning, flow cytometry, lentiviral shRNA delivery, retroviral gene expression, confocal imaging, transcriptome profiling (RNA-Seq), quantitative mass spectrometry, and CRISPR-Cas9-based genomic editing.
+Core techniques: Head and Neck Cancer in vivo modeling, tumor-infiltrating lymphocytes profiling, effector T-cell function assays, clinical research, immunohistochemistry, protein biochemistry, molecular cloning, flow cytometry, lentiviral shRNA delivery, CRISPR-Cas9 genomic editing, retroviral gene expression, confocal imaging, transcriptome profiling (RNA-Seq), machine learning, quantitative mass spectrometry, mass cytometry (CyTOF) and nanotechnology.

 Research Opportunities for Rotating Students

 We have active projects to study tumor cell-immune cell interaction for rotation students, and welcome any inquiry regarding the project details.